Tuberculosis, a highly infectious respiratory disease

 Reference: Global Tuberculosis Report (WHO)

-Limitations of conventional drug susceptibility test for tuberculosis
+Limitations of conventional drug susceptibility testing for tuberculosis

 QDSTTM, a rapid drug susceptibility test for tuberculosis